-We also offer or arrange various financing options and services for our customers in North America, Europe, Australia, and New Zealand through Dell Financial Services and its affiliates ("DFS").
-DFS services include originating, collecting, and servicing customer receivables primarily related to the purchase of Dell Technologies products.
+Dell Financial Services and its affiliates ("DFS") supports our businesses by offering and arranging various financing options and services for our customers in North America, Europe, Australia, and New Zealand.
+DFS originates, collects, and services customer receivables primarily related to the purchase of our product, software, and service solutions.
+DFS further strengthens our customer relationships through its flexible consumption models, which enable us to offer our customers the option to pay over time and, in certain cases, based on utilization, providing them with financial flexibility to meet their changing technological requirements.
 The results of these operations are allocated to our segments based on the underlying product or service financed.
 For additional information about our financing arrangements, see Note 5 of the Notes to the Condensed Consolidated Financial Statements included in this report.